+Background and Aims

-Background and Aims: Chemotherapy-induced peripheral neurotoxicity (CIPN) is a common and long-lasting adverse event of several anticancer compounds, for which treatment has not yet been developed.
-To fill this gap, preclinical studies are warranted, exploiting highly translational outcome measure(s) to transfer data from bench to bedside.
+Chemotherapy-induced peripheral neurotoxicity (CIPN) is a common and long-lasting adverse event of several anticancer compounds, whose treatment is still lacking.
+To fill this gap, preclinical studies are warranted, exploiting highly translational outcome measure(s) to transfer data from bench to bed side.
 Nerve excitability testing (NET) enables to test in vivo axonal properties and can be used to monitor early changes leading to axonal damage.

+Methods

-Methods: We tested NET use in two different CIPN rat models: oxaliplatin (OHP) and paclitaxel (PTX).
+We tested NET use in 2 different CIPN rat models: oxaliplatin (OHP) and paclitaxel (PTX).
 Animals (female) were chronically treated with either PTX or OHP and compared to respective control animals.
-NET was performed as soon as the first injection was administered.
-At the end of the treatment, CIPN onset was verified via a multimodal and robust approach: nerve conduction studies, nerve morphometry, behavioural tests and intraepidermal nerve fibre density.
+NET was performed as soon as the 1st injection.
+At the end of the treatment, CIPN onset was verified via a multimodal and robust approach: nerve conduction studies (NCS), nerve morphometry, behavioural tests, and intraepidermal nerve fiber density (IENFD).